tjbrailey/Website/content/music.md

 **Dinner Party**: Dinner Party: Some of the hottest names in jazz/RnB conform to create a relaxed, minimalist, and highly enjoyable, if a little brief, album.

-**Haru Nemuri**: harutosyura: J-rock artist Haru Nemuri is exhilarating---catchy vocal lines, blistering guitar work, and very well-paced.
+**Haru Nemuri**: Haru to Shura: J-rock artist Haru Nemuri is exhilarating---catchy vocal lines, blistering guitar work, and very well-paced.

 **Stargazer**: Perihelion: 8-bit synths, quintuplet swings, and constant polyrhythms, Stargazer's second album is a marked improvement over their first outing and a really fun listen.

 **JPEGMAFIA**: Veteran: Aggressive and progressive, Peggy's second full length is a overwhelming but highly addictive adventure.

-**Jean-Luc Ponty**: Cosmic Messenger: 70's prog rock and electric violin is a surprising but wonderful pairing.
+**Jean-Luc Ponty**: Cosmic Messenger: 70's prog rock and electric violin are a surprising but wonderful pairing.

 **Hugh Masekela**: Pure Sounds of Africa: A collection of Masekela's greatest tunes---Don't Go Lose It is an absolute jam that is way ahead of it's time---that are sure to lift your spirits.